 With the unemployment rate low and ample skilled trade jobs to fill, many people in manufacturing, healthcare, and other specialty industries are ramping up their hiring efforts to reach potential candidates.

-Throwing more advertising dollars at the problem isn’t necessarily the solution if critical other elements are not ready.
-Yes, ads are the way you help get the word out about openings.
-You’ll want to make sure you are ready to run the ads and help them be as effective as possible.
+Throwing more advertising dollars at the problem isn’t necessarily the solution if other critical elements are not ready.
+Yes, Facebook, LinkedIn, & Indeed ads are a way you get the word out about openings.
+However, you’ll want to make sure you are ready to run the ads and help them be as effective as possible.
 Having helped many businesses and organizations hire, we can give you proven tips that will make a significant difference.

 Let’s begin with these critical steps:

 Analyze your entire application process start to finish.
 Talk it through with a couple people on your team.
 If you can, ask an outsider to review it with you.
 Is it clear in your messaging what you want people to do, where they can find things, how to submit their application, what they can expect after they apply, etc?

 If you don’t have an online and/or digital element, you’re going to have an uphill battle.
 Meaning if you’re relying on an ad in the newspaper and applicants submitting a paper application, you’re not in the hiring game anymore.
 Most prospective employees are searching on their mobile devices.
 They could be on the couch at 11pm looking for job opportunities.
 If it’s not easy to capture their interest at 11pm on a Sunday, you may miss out.
 Online applications, quick applications, mobile-friendly applications, instant interviews, and Facebook Jobs are just a few of the more modern ways organizations are making it easier for applicants to apply.